 The NFL may annually play regular-season games in London, but do not expect a Super Bowl to be played there in the near future.

-Goodell acknowledge the idea has been discussed among owners but added without a team based in London, it would not be fair to fans.
+Goodell acknowledge the idea has been discussed amongst owners but added without a team based in London, it would not be fair to fans.

-"That's been talked about a lot," Goodell said.
+"That's been talked about a lot," Goodell.
 "But the ownership really feels strongly that that's a reward for our fans.
 I think if you had a franchise here, I think it would come into play.
 I think without a franchise it's probably difficult."

 While Goodell said that without a team in London that a Super Bowl being held there would be unlikely, he acknowledged that the league feels there is enough of a fanbase to bring a team there at some point.

 "I've always said this in the last few years: I believe that the fan base is here for a team," Goodell said.
 "Just in numbers and passion, I think the business community, commercial community is strong enough.
 The political support we have for this is extraordinary.
 I think all of those elements are here.
 The one I'm still not comfortable (with) yet is the competitive side.
 How do we do this to not only be fair to the team that's playing here, but the teams that have to come over to play?